metabrainz/picard/docs/options.rst

   characters with their ASCII equivalent, e.g. á,ä,ǎ, with a; é,ě,ë, with e; æ with ae, etc. For more information on ASCII characters read the Wikipedia page on `ASCII`_.
-+ **Replace Windows-incompatible characters:** Check to replace Windows-incompatible characters with an underscore.
++ **Windows compatibility:** Check to ensure file paths are Windows-compatible.
   Enabled by default on Windows with no option to disable.
 + **Move files to this directory when saving:** Choose a destination parent directory to move saved files to.

+    + **Browse...**
+      Press this button to select the directory

-    + If you use the directory "," they will be removed relative to their current location.
+    .. note:: If you use the directory "," they will be removed relative to their current location.
 If they are already in some sort of folder structure, this will probably not do what you want!

 + **Delete empty directories:** Check to have Picard remove